Lambs and sheep suffer horrendously for the bloody business of wool production

 - The use of preventative chemical treatments

-We work directly with farmers and assist with the development of animal welfare certification systems, such as the Responsible Wool Standard.
-We also fund research into humane solutions, see the report by BG Economics - "Towards a Non-Mulesed Future."
+We work directly with farmers, we assist with the development and strengthening of animal welfare certification systems, such as the Responsible Wool Standard, and we fund research into humane solutions, see the report by BG Economics - ‘Towards a Non-Mulesed Future.’

 “Mulesing is no longer accepted by many of the retail brands…we must evolve to accommodate this change in sentiment.”